 Since 2017, The Vegan Hood Chefs have been bringing plant-based soul food to SF, and healthier options to local Black and brown communities that have historically lacked access to them.
 They’re mostly catering right now, but occasionally pop up around the city (check their Instagram for updates).
 The menu varies, but expect to see things like lobster mac and cheese, oyster po’boys, or sweet potato and black bean tacos.
 You can also place a catering order on their website.

 Angela Pinkerton, who was previously a pastry chef at Che Fico, is now making excellent pies for pick-up.
-The menu changes weekly with what’s in season (so keep an eye on their website), but expect things like Gravenstein apple, pluot raspberry with a brown butter shortbread crumble, key lime, and passionfruit and bay leaf meringue pie.
-Five- and nine-inch pies are available for pickup at Fiorella, Nido, and other spots in SF and Oakland on Thursdays, Fridays, and Saturdays.
+The menu changes weekly with what’s in season (so keep an eye on the website), but expect things like Gravenstein apple, pluot raspberry with a brown butter shortbread crumble, key lime, and passionfruit and bay leaf meringue pie.
+Five- and nine-inch pies are available for pick-up on weekends at Fiorella, Ritual Coffee, and other spots in SF and Oakland.

 What started as experimental, hybrid recipes between an Indonesian-Singaporean chef and her Mexican partner became a pop-up serving Indonesian and Mexican-inspired brunch.
 On certain Sundays, stop by IndoMex (operating out of Xingones in Old Oakland), where you can either pick up your order or sit outside and eat beef rendang chilaquiles, a salsa-y sambal, and pandan flan.
 Be sure to order ahead, and check Instagram for pop-up dates.